notcl4y14/OpenDL/README.md

 ### Shader

-Self-explanatory
+Shader is an object that modifies each pixel of the Buffer with given position and color.
+Useful for basic Texture coloring, effects, gradients, etc.

+### Path

+Somewhat similar to Shaders.
+Path is an object that directly modifies the Buffer.
+Meanwhile Shaders do it pixel-by-pixel.
+It's useful for generating complex Textures like Text rendering, Shadow rendering, Shape rendering, etc.

+Path Shaders, which are managed manually in the Path code, might become a feature.

 ### Planned Features

-- Shader
-- Path
+- Path Shader

 ## "OpenDL"?

 **OpenDL** stands for **Open Drawing Library**.
-Because, it's basically managing and drawing Surfaces.
+Because, it's basically managing and drawing Buffers.

 # Example Code "Sketches"